OldManUmby/DND.SRD.Wiki/pages/05.races/default.md

 ### Speed

-Your speed determines how far you can move when traveling ("Adventuring") and fighting ("Combat").
+Your speed determines how far you can move when traveling and fighting.

 ### Languages